rpellerin/rpellerin.github.io/content/air-purifying-houseplants.md

 ## Temperature

 Between 15°C and 25°C. Below 10 could damage it seriously.
+Best between 20 and 22.

 ## Light

-A significant amount but no direct sun though.
+A significant amount (300 lux at least) but no direct sun though.
 Dim light is OK.

 ## Watering

 Once a week, a lot.
 Don't leave standing water!
+Reduce the amount of water in winter.

 ## Repotting

 In March, every two to three years.
+When not repotting, replace the upper layer of the soil.

 ## Complementary information

 Avoid dry air as well as fresh air flows.
+Keep it away from heaters.

 To foster blossoming, deprive the plant of water for a few days.

+# Chlorophytum

+## Temperature

+10 to 20°C. Don't go below 5.

+## Light

+A lot!
+600 lux at least.
+No direct sun light.

+## Watering

+Once a week, twice if the environment is quite hot or luminous.
+Don't leave standing water.
+The plant likes moisture.
+Reduce watering in winter.

+## Repotting

+Every year in March or April, in a slightly bigger pot.

+## Complementary information

+If possible, use good quality soil.

+Also, cut off dead parts of leaves (not the whole leaf).

+# Dieffenbachia

+## Temperature

+18°C to 24°C in Summer and 15 to 18 in Winter.
+Keep away from heaters, the plant likes moisture.
+Keep away from air flows.

+## Light

+A significant amount but no direct light.

+## Watering

+Once a week.
+Don't leave standing water.
+Reduce watering in Winter.

+## Repotting

+Every other year in March or April, in a bigger pot.

+## Complementary information

+Leaves are poisonous.

 <br />

 Hope this helps, folks!

 # Resources

+- Good source of information, in French: [http://www.jardiner-malin.fr/](http://www.jardiner-malin.fr/)
 - Great article in French, very helpful to me: [24 plantes dépolluantes qui améliorent votre maison](https://www.rustica.fr/articles-jardin/24-plantes-depolluantes-qui-ameliorent-votre-maison,2136.html)